 Step 2: Finished Frame!

-I hung it up by my side of the bed in our master bedroom and covered the whole thing with all of my favorite dangly earrings!
+I hung it up in my master bedroom and covered the whole thing with all of my favorite dangly earrings!
 Can you tell I’m kinda stoked about this?
 I’m excited!
-I’ve never had a jewelry hanger before This was a pretty simple project that would work with just about any kind of frame.
-Lots of the DIY jewelry hangers I’ve seen on Pinterest use chicken wire and old window frames!
+I’ve never had a jewelry hanger before and this was a pretty simple project that would work with just about any kind of frame.